elusivecodes/FrostDateTime/README.md

 **From Timestamp**

-- `timestamp` is a number representing the number of seconds since the UNIX epoch.
+- `timestamp` is the number of seconds since the UNIX epoch.
 - `timeZone` is a string representing the time zone name of the date, and will default to the system time zone.

 ```javascript